 Dorothy Gilmour

-Creator and Chair Rotary SAFE Families and Inclusive Communities Initiative.
+Creator and Co-Chair Rotary SAFE Families and Inclusive Communities Initiative.

 Vast experience and professional, academic history in Social Sciences including human behaviours and challenges of specialised groups.